TheBabinator/Addons/README.md

 ## Notice of Copyright & License
 ### Satoru BetterDiscord Content License

-Intro: Basic info, terms.
+Intro: Basic info, terms.<br />

-Section 1: What you can do.
+Section 1: What you can do.<br />

-Section 2: What you can not do.
+Section 2: What you can not do.<br />

 ###### Intro:
--The author (Satoru#4997 [135913674538745856]) herby referred to as "author", retains full rights of all code.
+-The author (Satoru#4997 [135913674538745856]) herby referred to as "author", retains full rights of all code.<br />
 -Themes, plugins and other files containing code are referred to as "content".

 ###### Section 1: